June-Skeeter/EddyPro_API/README.md

 ### Preprocessing

-1. Read high frequency data in .ghg or .dat format.
+1. Read high frequency data in .ghg or .data format.

+* **If .ghg data**
-* If .ghg data are provided extract the data and read relevant sub-files
+    * Extract the data and read relevant sub-files
     * Calculate raw half-hourly means of all input data
     * Parse and track the metadata, inspecting for changes
         * Update/correct metadata from a user-defined template as necessary

+* **If other .data files**

 2. Create metadata template files